storacha/specs/w3-replication.md

 ### Blob Replica Allocate

-The upload service allocates replication space on storage nodes by issuing a `blob/replica/allocate` invocation:
+The upload service allocates replication space on replica nodes by issuing a `blob/replica/allocate` invocation:

 ```json5
 {